 2. Give items the once over

 If something smells questionable when it’s hanging in the shop then, chances are, it always will always have a funky scent to it.
-And smelling like the bottom of a charity bin isn’t synonymous with feeling super sexy.
 Check the care label and fabric content, synthetic materials are harder to remove odours from, but something like a cotton dress can be washed on a hot machine wash and a wool jumper can be revitalised with a good airing outside.

 3. Look for things you can dye

 Cotton linen or viscose will dye to full shade.
 Nighties can make amazing dresses when dyed a darker hue (hello, cute new bar outfit!), also making them less sheer.
 Just be aware of the stitching material - if the thread is made from nylon or acrylic it won’t dye and you’ll be left with a contrast stitch.

 4. Filter for your favourite designers

 Do you love high-end fashion but don’t have a bank account to match?
 Look for your favourite runway brands in online second-hand stores (my go-to searches are Isabel Marant, Prada, Miu Miu, Marni Vivienne Westwood, Ann Demeulemeester and Proenza Schouler).
 Once you know the brands you're looking for, things become a lot quicker as you can add as many filters as you want.
 Plus, if you already own something by a specific designer and love the fit then you’ll have a less risky purchase arriving on your doorstep (an especially useful trick for buying shoes, as sizes can vary significantly between brands).

 If you are looking for something classic, like a pink sweater, try scouring second hand stores first.
 You’re likely to get a better quality material, such as mohair or wool, for less than the cost of a new synthetic piece.

 Second-hand shopping isn't the easiest route but, when you find 'the one', you'll experience a thrill like no other.